Linear Regression With NumPy: House Price Prediction

 # Check for skewness

-print(f'Skewness: {data['price'].skew()}')
+print(f'Skewness: {data_train['price'].skew()}')

-Skewness: 2.8905
+Skewness: 16.91

-Since our skewness is 2.89, that’s strong positive skewness.
+Since our skewness is 2.89, that’s a very strong positive skewness.
 This means most Seattle homes are clustered in the lower-to-mid price ranges, but a handful of very expensive luxury houses stretch the distribution to the right.

-This also explains why the mean price ($979K) is higher than the median price ($840K), those multi-million-dollar homes are pulling the average upward.
+This also explains why the mean price ($964K) is higher than the median price ($800K), those multi-million-dollar homes are pulling the average upward.

 4.1.4 Distribution of the price variable